 “Lose the mind, stop the thought, by ridding yourself of the motivator of all the thoughts, called ‘feelings.’
 No feelings and you’re there.
 And when you so decide to let go of your feelings, it’s easy.
 It’s an accretion that takes tremendous effort to hold on to.
 Become effortless right now and you’re free.
 Let go of all your effort, every ounce of it, of trying to be limited, of trying to be what you are not.
 It’s simple, you are it, and it’s easy, it takes no effort.
-Every ounce of effort you use is trying to be a limited body, trying to keep it surviving even though you’re not smart enough to know that it doesn’t.
-If you were, you’d just give it its just due and you’d focus all your attention on going free.
-You would turn all your attention inward, take all your joy from you, which is the only place where it is.” (“Get Off the Rollercoaster“)
+Every ounce of effort you use is trying to be a limited body.
+Trying to keep it surviving, because you’re not smart enough to know that it doesn’t.
+If you were, you would just give it its just due, and you would turn and focus all your attention on going free.
+You would turn all your attention inward, take all your joy from you, which is the only place where it is in the first place.” (“Get Off the Rollercoaster“)

 A Seminar Given by Lester Levenson

 Session 11 Meditation with a Quest